Yoal: Construction

-The baands were not fixed to the keel, this again adding to the flexibility of the yoal.
+The baands are not fixed to the keel, this again adding to the flexibility of the yoal.

-The baands divided the boat into four sections: the fore room, for fishing tackle etc.; the mid room, for ballast; the owsin room, which was kept clear for bailing, owsin, any water which came aboard, using an owsekerri; and the shot room, which is where the catch was stored.
+The baands divide the boat into four sections: the fore room, for fishing tackle etc.; the mid room, for ballast; the owsin room, which was kept clear for bailing (owsin meaning any water which came aboard, bailed with an owsekerri); and the shot room, which is where the catch was stored.

-To save the gunwales from wear, at each aer, (oar), position a block of hard wood, the routh, was fixed in position with two wooden pegs called routh pins.
-Sticking up from the routh was the kabe, a hardwood peg, against which the oar was rowed.
-The oar was held in position against the kabe by a loop of rope called the humlieband.
+To save the gunwales from wear, at each aer, (oar), position a block of hard wood, the routh, is fixed in position with two wooden pegs called routh pins.
+Sticking up from the routh is the kabe, a hardwood peg, against which the oar is rowed.
+The oar is held in position against the kabe by a loop of rope called the humlieband.

 One notable feature of yoal construction are the gunwales which stop short at both bow and stern leaving several inches of upper board with no gunwale.
 This is supposed to give the craft more flexibility in heavy seas.

-The yoal was rowed by three men with a pair of oars each.
+The yoal was typically rowed by three men with a pair of oars each.
 The men were seated on tafts, which rested on the wearin (a wooden support which ran across the three main baands), and for purchase they could brace their feet against a fitlinn, a piece of wood across between the baands.
 The floorboards of the boat were called tilfers.

 When wind conditions were suitable, a yoal carried a square sail, hoisted on a wooden mast which was stepped through the mid taft and braced at its base to the mid baand.